theonize/Currier/Gloss/Genesis/Genesis 9.md

 # Genesis 9

+"Be fruitful and multiply" ~ continuing the Adamic typology

 20-27) There are idioms and verbage here which indicates some sexual act.
 Canaan is cursed, not Ham.
-"See the nakedness" is only powerful as an idiom (it's mostly unavoidable in normal family life [occassionally]):
+"See the nakedness" is only powerful as an idiom (it's mostly unavoidable in normal family life):
 	[Lev 20:17] ~ this exposits the idiom - it implies sexual intercourse [Ez 16:35-37]
 	[Ez 23:10+]